-- (A) An owner or operator shall maintain a daily operating log of the total hours of operation. - (B) The owner or operator of a boiler ≥ 5 MMBtu/hr shall maintain and keep records of startup and shutdown events that include hour-by-hour fuel gas firing rates, flue gas temperatures, NOx emissions, and any process variables that are appropriate as determined by the Executive Officer, during startup and shutdown periods. - (B) An owner or operator of a boiler and using a weighted average emission limit as specified in paragraph (d)(2) shall maintain an operating log of the non-resettable totalizing fuel meter readings of daily digester gas and natural gas usage (in cubic feet of gas).
+- (A) An owner or operator shall maintain a daily operating log of the total hours of operation. - (B) An owner or operator of a boiler and using a weighted average emission limit as specified in paragraph (d)(2) shall maintain an operating log of the non-resettable totalizing fuel meter readings of daily digester gas and natural gas usage (in cubic feet of gas).
 Records shall include the daily percentages of digester gas and natural gas usage, based on the higher heating value of the fuels used, on a monthly basis.
 Records shall also include all measurements for the digester gas heat input.